robilemos89/adback-wordpress/adback-solution-to-adblock/README.txt

 * To watch a video ad to access the content

 == Changelog ==
+= 3.6.1 =
+* Compatibility check with Wordpress 5.1

 = 3.6.0 =
 * Use wordpress http-api
 * Fix spanish translations